pactflow/docs.pactflow.io/website/docs/docs/permissions/predefined-roles.md

 title: Predefined roles
 ---

-The Pactflow application comes with the following predefined roles.
+The PactFlow application comes with the following predefined roles.
 Each role is assigned a collection of [permissions](/docs/permissions).

 ## Administrator

-The user who signed up for the Pactflow tenant will be assigned the Administrator role.
+The user who signed up for the PactFlow tenant will be assigned the Administrator role.
 They are then able to assign the Administrator role to other users.

 #### Default permissions